 You won’t be able to pin down all of the exact reasons he/she doesn’t want to buy – that’s nearly impossible!
 But, you can play on their intent to buy psychology and offer them a discount upon exiting from the cart/checkout pages.

-What this does is lessens their barrier to purchase.
-It adds an extra incentive and gives a little push toward converting that abandoned cart into a sale.
+What this does is lessen their barrier to purchase.
+By adding an extra incentive and giving a little push toward converting that abandoned cart into a sale.